Pete Frisella, Google Analytics Developer Advocate – June 2013

 Choose a Variation

-returning visitors exposed to the experiment.
+returning users exposed to the experiment.
 Simply load the client and

 specify the Experiment ID that you obtained when configuring the experiment.